 We do not maintain, nor do we intend to maintain in the future, personally identifiable health information of patients in China.
-We do, however, collect and maintain de-identified or pseudonymized health data for clinical trials in compliance with local regulations.
-This data could be deemed as personal data or important data.
-With China's growing emphasis of its sovereignty over data derived from China, the outbound transmission of de-identified or pseudonymized health data for clinical trials may be subject to the new national security legal regime, including the Cyber Security Law, the Data Security Law, the PIPL, and various implementing regulations and standards.
+We do, however, collect and maintain de-identified or anonymized health data for clinical trials in compliance with local regulations.
+This data could be deemed by government regulators to be "personal information" or "important data."
+With China's growing emphasis on its sovereignty over data derived from China, the outbound transmission of de-identified or anonymized health data for clinical trials may be subject to the new national security legal regime, including the Cyber Security Law, the Data Security Law, the PIPL, and various implementing regulations and standards.
 We may transfer and store personal data and information that whistleblowers provide through our whistleblower hotline to, in, and using centralized databases and systems located in the United States, Mainland China, and Hong Kong.
 In addition, we have engaged a third-party data processor to process the personal data and information that such whistleblowers provide, on our behalf.
 Such personal data and information will be stored in one or more databases located on servers hosted and operated by the third party, in the United States.

 Under the Cyber Security Law and the Measures on Standard, Safety and Service of the National Medical Care Big Data (Tentative), the transmission of certain personal information, important data and health and medical care big data outside of China is only permitted upon the completion of a security assessment conducted by or as determined by the Chinese government.
-Certain draft regulations, including the Measures for Security Assessment for Crossborder Transfer of Personal Information and Important Data (Draft for Comment), published in 2017, and the Measures for Security Assessment for Crossborder Transfer of Personal Information (Draft for Comment), published in 2019, have been proposed by the Chinese government that specify the procedures and stipulate more detailed compliance requirements relating to such assessment, and in certain circumstances, government approval, prior to the transmission of such information and data outside of China.